Health & Safety

 Medications

-Medications will be collected by camp staff during the camper’s arrival to ROYAL.
+Medications will be collected by camp staff during the camper’s arrival to the ROYAL program.
 Only camp staff will handle any necessary medication distribution for the camper during the week.
 Camp staff will work with the camper to make sure any emergency medications are administered if needed.
 All medications and administration instructions will need to be placed in a resealable plastic bag that is clearly labeled with the camper’s full name.
 Any use of OTC medications will need to be consented by the guardian.

 CPR & First Aid Trained Staff

 All of our full-time ROYAL staff on Camp grounds are certified in CPR and First Aid.
+Our staff is trained to follow the NFHS “Suggested Guidelines for Management of Concussion in Sports” for all head injuries.

 Personal Hygiene